Saaras859/ByteJam/_posts/2024-02-8-Crossword-Hard.md

     };
     const wordHints = {
         Across: {
-            1: "Host of 1996 summer olympics games",
+            1: "1A.
+Host of 1996 summer olympics games",
-            5: "Red line on the London underground train network",
+            5: "5A.
+Red line on the London underground train network",
-            6: "Apes, monkeys",
+            6: "6A.
+Apes, monkeys",
-            7: "Each of the parts into which somehting is or may be divided" },
+            7: "7A.
+Each of the parts into which somehting is or may be divided" },
         Down: {
-            1.1: "Consents to receive or undertake (something offered)",
+            1.1: "1D.
+Consents to receive or undertake (something offered)",
-            2: "Capital of US State Michigan",
+            2: "2D.
+Capital of US State Michigan",
-            3: "Tell a story as it happens",
+            3: "3D.
+Tell a story as it happens",
-            4: "Minor illness or disorder"
+            4: "4D.
+Minor illness or disorder"
         }
     };
     const hintBoxMapping = {